octo-technology-downunder/aws-labs-lambda/README.md

 * Here you can see related logs and execution errors if any<br>![logs](images/lambda-debug.png)

-#### Congratulations!!!
+### Congratulations!!!
 You've successfully created and tested a load balanced application!
 If everything is done properly and debugged, your indexer application should work!

 ![Success!](images/lambda-success.jpeg "Success!")<br>

+## Using Serverless framework
+The approach to developing lambda functions described above is straightforward and a bit tedious.
+There are however frameworks in the market that streamlines creation of the serverless applications. [*Serverless*](https://serverless.com/) framework is one of them.
+It allows to define all steps we did manually in this exercise (and much more) as a code, in simple and easy to understand form.
+We recommend have a look on quick [REST API tutorial](https://serverless.com/blog/serverless-express-rest-api/) in their blog